Ohio Nurse Practice Act (2 Hours)

 (ANA, 2015)

-Registered nurses (A) provide nursing care within the scope of practice described in the Ohio Revised Code and the rules of the Ohio Board of Nursing and (B) maintain current knowledge of the duties, responsibilities, and accountabilities of safe nursing practice.
+Registered nurses (A) provide nursing care within the scope of practice described in the Ohio Administrative Code and the rules of the Ohio Board of Nursing and (B) maintain current knowledge of the duties, responsibilities, and accountabilities of safe nursing practice.

 RNs must (C) be competent and accountable in all areas of practice, including consistent performance of all aspects of nursing care and appropriate recognition, referral or consultation, and intervention when complications arise.